-3.4 Complaints related to safeguarding
+1.3 Complaints related to safeguarding

-If a complaint alerts us to possible abuse or neglect, the Safeguarding Adults or Safeguarding Children policies and associated procedures will be followed.
+If a complaint alerts us to possible abuse or neglect, the Safeguarding Policy and associated procedures will be followed.
 In particular, the relevant local authority safeguarding team will be notified and they will take the lead to ensure appropriate investigations are carried out and outcomes are monitored.

-3.5 Complaints about other organisations
+1.4 Complaints about other organisations

-Complainants will be informed if their complaint is about something which Abbeyfield is not responsible for (e.g. a complaint related to another organisation involved in an individual's care).
-In these cases, Abbeyfield will signpost to the complaints procedure of the correct organisation.
+Complainants will be informed if their complaint is about something which Abbeyfield Shanklin is not responsible for (e.g. a complaint related to another organisation involved in an individual's care).
+In these cases, Abbeyfield Shanklin will signpost to the complaints procedure of the correct organisation.

-3.6 Complaints and insurance claims
+1.5 Complaints and insurance claims

-In the event of a complaint relating to damage to or loss of property which has also resulted in a claim using Abbeyfield's content insurance, only the aspects of the complaint which are related to the service provided by Abbeyfield will be investigated under the complaints process.
+In the event of a complaint relating to damage to or loss of property which has also resulted in a claim using Abbeyfield Shanklin content insurance, only the aspects of the complaint which are related to the service provided by Abbeyfield Shanklin will be investigated under the complaints process.

-In the event of a complaint relating to a personal injury which has resulted in a public liability claim against Abbeyfield, instructions from Abbeyfield's insurers on the action to be taken will be followed.
-Where the individual who receives a complaint is unsure, advice from the Legal Team should be sought.
+In the event of a complaint relating to a personal injury which has resulted in a public liability claim against Abbeyfield Shanklin, instructions from Abbeyfield Shanklin insurers on the action to be taken will be followed.